blakkan/blakkan.github.io/_posts/2016-01-10-ReptilesAndRailraods.md

 ![Train display detail](/images/2016-01-10_reptiles/engine.png){: .dropshadow }

-And the tram awaits, to carry us all in comfort back to our automobiles
+And the tram awaits, to carry us all in comfort and safety back to our automobiles

 ![Tram](/images/2016-01-10_reptiles/tram.png){: .dropshadow }